District 30 New Maple School FAQs

 How will space be accommodated at Wescott and Willowbrook?

 Wescott added two additional sections this year, which are expected to continue next year.
 Willowbrook is projected to increase by one to two sections next year.
 District 30's strategic plan calls for the formulation of a long-term plan for accommodating needed classroom and small-group learning space at both Wescott and Willowbrook.
 Short-term accommodations for space have been put in place by the Wescott and Willowbrook principals.

 Summer school will occur at Maple School during the Summer of 2017.
 Due to the on-site construction, it is likely that summer school will be held in the elementary schools during the Summer of 2018.
 Also, due to the demolition of the old Maple School, summer school will be held in the elementary schools in the Summer of 2019.

 The following announcement of our plans have been placed on the District 30 Summer School Site by Eleni Lamson, the Summer School Principal:

 Thank you to our community for approving the new Maple School!
 Due to the exciting news, we anticipate D30 Summer School 2017 to continue as usual at the current Maple School.
-For Summer School 2018 & 2019, we will continue to serve our community by hosting summer school at Wescott and/or Willowbrook Elementary Schools.
+For Summer School 2018 & 2019, we will continue to serve our community by hosting summer school at Willowbrook Elementary School.
 Stay tuned for updates!

 Will school calendars be impacted over the next couple of years due to construction?

-Yes, it is likely that District 30 will plan on attending during Columbus Day, Veterans Day, and Presidents Day in 18-19 and 19-20 to maximize summer days during the Summer of 2019.
+Yes, it is likely that District 30 will plan on attending during Columbus Day, Veterans Day, and Presidents Day in the 18-19 D30 School Calendar and the 19-20 D30 School Calendar to maximize summer days during the Summer of 2019.
 These additional days will help ensure that the new Maple School and entire campus are ready for occupancy in the fall of 2019.

 How can we continue to remain informed about construction and progress on the new Maple School?